This section describes the steps to start CNCnetPDM as a foreground program.

 Subfolder ‘log’ is also created under the folder where you extracted the program.
 It contains the log files written by CNCnetPDM.
 Folder name and location can be adjusted in CNCnetPDM.ini.
 With one device (Device number = 1000) the following files are written (YYMMDD = actual year, month and day):

-Device specific messages, one per device, device number is taken from CNCnetPDM.ini
+Device specific messages, one per device, device number is taken from section [RS232] in CNCnetPDM.ini

 Messages from administration service e.g. high water mark reached